LegalPhysics/Research/LinaKaisey/HarvardLivingLaw.Project.Proposals.md

 ##Next Steps

 Project ownership.
 How long will project approval take?
 What role for Lina, who is really invested?
 What are handoff points?

+##Feedback at Human Dynamics Lunch Group
+* HLR: split into piles based upon what “sounds feminine” and what “sounds male” – get people who are not law review, but are like law review, to split them up.
+* can you come up with some factors like “balanced”  and “moderate” on one side and “emphatic” on another side etc, and then code the submissions based on those factors.
+Then, do the two piles correspond to “men” and “women”?
+* length of sentences, complexity of words.
+Sophistication of language and aggressiveness of tone.
+* key: women were spending more time at bars because they cared about their social lives.